minio/docs/source/administration/console/managing-deployment.rst

 The default view provides a high-level overview of the deployment status, including the uptime and availability of individual servers and drives.

 The Console also supports displaying time-series and historical data by querying a :prometheus-docs:`Prometheus <prometheus/latest/getting_started/>` service configured to scrape data from the MinIO deployment.
-Specifically, the MinIO Console uses :prometheus-docs:`Prometheus query API <prometheus/latest/querying/api/>` to retrieve stored metrics data and display historical metrics:
+Specifically, the MinIO Console uses the :prometheus-docs:`Prometheus query API <prometheus/latest/querying/api/>` to retrieve stored metrics data and display historical metrics

-See :ref:`minio-console-metrics` for more information on the historical metric visualization.
+See :ref:`minio-metrics-collect-using-prometheus` for more information on scraping MinIO metrics into Prometheus.

 Logs
 ~~~~